ibm-watson-data-lab/nodejs-dataworks/README.md

 Introduction
 ------------
-nodejs-dataworks is a module library for IBM DataWorks APIs.
-At this time, only the data load APIs are covered by this library, but more DataWorks APIs will be covered over time including "Address Cleansing" and "Data Profiling" apis.
+nodejs-dataworks is a module library for IBM Bluemix Data Connect APIs.
+At this time, only the data load APIs are covered by this library, but more Data Conect APIs will be covered over time including "Address Cleansing" and "Data Profiling" apis.
 As a reference, [The Simple Data Pipe example app](https://developer.ibm.com/clouddataservices/simple-data-pipe/) is using nodejs-dataworks to programmatically create activities for moving data from Cloudant to DashDB.
 (See the documentation [here](https://www.ng.bluemix.net/docs/api/content/api/dataworks/data-load/index.html).)

-This post provides documentation on how to use our DataWorks client library for Node.js.
+This post provides documentation on how to use our Data Connect client library for Node.js.

 How to use the library
 ----------------------